Reality Check: CBD Can’t Cure COVID-19 一 Yet

 CBD Can Help

-That doesn’t mean CBD doesn’t have its uses during this pandemic.
+CBD does have other benefits during this pandemic.

 During these times, a high level of uncertainty has caused or worsened anxiety in many people.
 CBD can significantly alleviate anxiety by promoting calm and a feeling of well-being without the “high” of marijuana.
 CBD can also help with insomnia and sleeplessness, also made worse by the anxiety and uncertainty of today’s world.